JuanPZuluaga/accent-recog-slt2022/CommonAccent/accent_id/README.md

-# Language Identification experiments with CommonLanguage.
+# Accent Identification experiments with CommonAccent (Common Voice).
 This folder contains scripts for running Accent classification experiments with the [CommonVoice dataset](https://commonvoice.mozilla.org/en/datasets) dataset.

 # Training [ECAPA-TDNN](https://arxiv.org/abs/2005.07143)
 Similar to the X-Vector a bigger and more powerful ECAPA-TDNN model can be used.

 `python train.py hparams/train_ecapa_tdnn.yaml`

-The experiment is also fine-tuning of the trained speaker embeddings done for Speaker Identification task on VoxCeleb, and can be accessed on [HuggingFace](https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb).
-Therefore, most of the architecture choices come from that task.

 Data augmentation and environmental corruption are done by concatenating waveforms, dropout, speed change, reverberation, noise, and noise+rev. The batch is double size of the original one.
 This may lead to better performance, at the cost of longer training time and higher compute resourses.